Keto-Friendly Cool Whip: Top 14 Brands That Won’t Kick You Out of Ketosis (Ranked)

 Other Low Carb Whipped Cream Options

 Sugar-free cool whip with less than 1g carbs per serving is the most keto-friendly choice available.
 However, there are so few choices for zero-carb whipped cream that it’s helpful to cast a wider net and look at other low-carb options.
-However, that raises the question, “Is cool whip keto when it still has some carbs?”
+However, this raises the issue of whether Cool Whip can be considered keto-friendly despite containing some carbs.
 The answer is that it depends.

 As long as carb-tracking is consistent and accurate, whipped cream with 1g or even 2g of carbs per serving can be part of a keto diet.